• CUWB v5.0

 net.ipv4.udp_wmem_min = 33445532

-After adding the lines, run the following command on the server to cause the new values to be stored.
-You should see a print out of the values that were updated.
+After adding the lines, run the following command on the server to store the new values immediately.
+You should see a printout of the updated settings:

 sudo sysctl -p

-To verify that the settings worked, run the following (note you can do this before the edits to see what the current values of the buffers are)
+To verify that the settings have been applied, run the following command.
+You can also run it before making any changes to see the current buffer values:

 sudo sysctl -a | grep mem

-Again, you will need to stop and restart any applications you have running that use the UDP buffers in order for them to connect with the new values.
+Again, you will need to stop and restart any applications that use the UDP buffers so they use the new values.
 You may also choose to simply reboot the system after making the appropriate changes to the sysctl.conf file.

 Revision